rewardmob/unity-sdk-docs/README.md

 and less about the immersion-breaking advertisements.

 ## RewardMob SDK Integration Steps (Required)
-1. Download zip/clone this repository
+1. Download the latest version of the RewardMob SDK from https://github.com/rewardmob/unity-sdk-docs/releases

 2. Import the plugin inside of an existing project